org-metaeffekt/metaeffekt-documentation-template/doc/inventory-enrichment/mirror/download.md

 }
 ```

-This allows the user to customize the data sources, in case the data is stored on a different server than the default
+This allows the user to customize the data sources in case the data is stored on a different server than the default
 one.
 When using the `DownloadInitializer` class within the `ae-inventory-enrichment-plugin` POM, a list of
 `resourceLocations` can be provided, like this: